All Episodes

 That's not what's going on.

-Um they're trying to this this was a caricature of us, Nate.
+This was a caricature of us, Nate.

-This New Yorker cover is an attempt to make us conservatives look like racists and bigots and throwbacks, is try to convince people that we're the ones saying this about him.
+This New Yorker cover is an attempt to make us, conservatives, look like racists and bigots and throwbacks, is try to convince people that we're the ones saying this about him.

-This this is this is not intended to harm Obama.
+This is not intended to harm Obama.

-And of course the editor is out there trying to explain what this was all about.
+And of course, the editor is out there trying to explain what this was all about.

-Let's go to the audio soundbikes.
+Let's go to the audio soundbites.

-Explain what this is all about.
+Let's listen to the drive-bys, explain what this is all about.

 He was on MSNBC's The Verdict last night, which is also as irrelevant as a drive-by TV show can be.

-It might have worked better to have maybe Limbaugh or conservative on the cover painting this picture uh to better make their point.
+It might have worked better to have maybe Limbaugh or conservative on the cover painting this picture to better make their point.

-So they think it it missed its goal.
+So they think it missed its goal.

 It missed its point.